MatthiasRobbers/shortbread/README.md

 apply plugin: 'com.github.matthiasrobbers.shortbread'
 ```

-Now make sure you use `R2` instead of `R` inside all `@Shortcut` annotations:
+Now make sure you use `R2` instead of `R` inside all `@Shortcut` annotations.
+If you are using `mipmap` as shortcut icon
+resource type, switch to `drawable` by simply moving the resources from the `mipmap-` folders to the corresponding
+`drawable-` folders.

 ```kotlin
 @Shortcut(icon = R2.drawable.ic_shortcut_movies, shortLabelRes = R2.string.label_movies)
 ```

 The plugin uses the [Butter Knife][2] Gradle plugin to generate the `R2` class with final values.
+Referencing them does
+not make the warning disappear (you can suppress it with `@SuppressLint("NonConstantResourceId")`), but most likely will
+be the only way to use resource IDs in annotations in the future.
 <details>
 <summary>Alternative to Gradle plugin</summary>

-If for whatever reason you can't or don't want to use the plugin, you can use the additional deprecated string attributes like `iconResName`, `shortLabelResName` and so on.
+If for you can't (or don't want to) use the plugin, you can use the additional deprecated string attributes like
+`iconResName`, `shortLabelResName` and so on.

 ```kotlin
 @Shortcut(iconResName = "ic_shortcut_movies", shortLabelResName = "label_movies")